SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 Alert similarity (Occurence) is the process by which we collect similar events in the same alert.
 The information is available in the Alerts table → Column `Occurrence`.

-!!! note
-    Alert similarity has nothing to do with similar alerts.
-Check this [section](#similar-alerts) to learn more about similar alerts.

 **Example**